Big Bash League: Salary cap

 The salary cap was initially $1 million, and increased to $1.05 million for the third season.
 In February 2015, the salary cap increased to $1.3 million for the fifth season, and to $1.6 million for the sixth season.

-In 2023-24 the cap was at $3 million AUD, with the ability to also have 2 players paid outside the cap.
+In 2023–24 the cap was at $3 million AUD, with the ability to also have 2 players paid outside the cap.

 Prize money

-Cricket Australia increased the prize money for the BBL to a total of $890,000 for the four finalists from 2015–16 season, after the Champions League Twenty20 tournament was discontinued with effect from 2015.
-The prize money will be split between the teams as follows:
+Cricket Australia increased the prize money for the BBL to a total of for the four finalists from 2015–16 season, after the Champions League Twenty20 tournament was discontinued with effect from 2015.
+As of 2016, prize money is split between the teams as follows: